 In general, we prefer evaluative comments over descriptive comments.
 All students submit grades and test score information along with lists of activities and leadership positions.
 You do not need to list this information, but it can be helpful to refer to these in your write- up when commenting on the depth of commitment the student has made to their activity.
 Make sure to qualify your adjectives rather than just list them.
 If something strikes you as positive or negative, feel free to comment.
 Feel free to share short anecdotes in your reports, and take the time to write at least a page, but don’t write us three pages!
 Also, the physical appearance or attractiveness of the student is of little importance to us.

 As Middlebury continues to be highly competitive, we have the challenging task of not admitting students who are clearly capable of adding both strong academic and personal qualities to the campus.
 As an alumni interviewer, it can be disappointing when a student you felt was a good match with Middlebury is waitlisted or denied.
-Last year there were 9,109 applicants.
-Only 19% of that pool were offered admission.
+Last year there were 8,198 applicants.
 We encourage alumni to provide us with as much information as possible, but also to realize that there is a larger context within which these interviews occur.
 There are many other pieces of information in a file which may influence our decisions and which you, as an alumni interviewer, are not able to access.
 This may include teacher and counselor recommendations, disciplinary information, personal circumstances, etc. Staff members experience the same sort of frustrations or disappointments when a student whom they have met on the road is also wait-listed or denied by the Admissions committee due to additional pieces of information.

 How to Contact Students